tymyrddin/purple/source/docs/mclu/shadow/disclosure/result.md

 need to be revisited.
 Actions that were reasonable when the arrangement was private become less reasonable now that it is not.
 This is not nothing, even if it is not everything.

-## What it creates for those who can no longer claim ignorance
+## Obligations for those no longer claiming ignorance

 Disclosure creates obligations for parties who are now aware of the situation and have responsibilities that awareness activates.